-The Foundation funded 20 parenting education programs during 2012 with funding of approximately $3.1 million.
+The Foundation funded 20 parenting education programs during 2014 with funding of approximately $3.4 million.
 Partner agencies are equipped with everything from parent educators, meals, childcare, incentives and data management services.
+The programs include both site-based and home visitation services.
 See the Precious Minds, New Connections section of this Website for more information on this important initiative of the Foundation.

 The Precious Minds, New Connections Initiative includes grant making in the area of parenting education as well as funding other programs within the community that promote early brain development of infants and toddlers.
 We suggest that non-profit agencies active in every program area of the Foundation consider how their work affects early childhood development.
 We anticipate funding early childhood programs in museums, parks, libraries and other areas.
 We hope this initiative will help put our service area on the leading edge of developing child-centered communities.